jasonaaronwilson/omni-c/documentation/c-transpiler-manual.md

 produce C binaries.
 This is normally used for debugging but can also be used so that the final build process is under more control.

 ## archive

-While there are safer ways to create an archive than this command, this command provides a way to create, inspect, and extract library archives.
+While there are safer ways to create an archive than this command, this command provides a way to create, inspect, or extract library archives.

 ## debug